sccn/groupSIFT/README.md

 [Tseng et al. (2024) Neural Network Dynamics and Brain Oscillations Underlying Aberrant Inhibitory Control in Internet Addiction. *IEEE Transactions on Neural Systems and Rehabilitation Engineering* 32:946-955.](https://ieeexplore.ieee.org/abstract/document/10431676)

 # Download
-Please download the zipped file from [here](https://github.com/sccn/groupSIFT), 'Code' (the green button) -> 'Download ZIP' (the menu item at the botton).
+GroupSIFT is NOT in the EEGLAB plugin manager.
+You may install GroupSIFT by downloading the zipped file from [the GitHub repository](https://github.com/sccn/groupSIFT), 'Code' (the green button) -> 'Download ZIP' (the menu item at the botton).
+Unzip the file and place the resulting folder in the EEGLAB plugin folder.
 The current version is 0.51.

 # Support
 groupSIFT was developed for a project for a study on chronic tic disorder (PI Sandra Loo) that was supported by NINDS 80160 and 97484.